Highly noise resistant multipartite quantum correlations: Abstract

 \section{Abstract}

 We analyze robustness of correlations of the $N$-qubit GHZ and Dicke states against white noise admixture.
-For sufficiently large $N$, the Dicke states (for any number of excitations) lead to more robust violation of local realism, than the GHZ states (e.g. for $N=9$ for the W state).
+For sufficiently large $N$, the Dicke states (for any number of excitations) lead to more robust violation of local realism than the GHZ states (e.g. for $N>8$ for the W state).
 We also identify states that are the most resistant to white noise.
-Surprisingly, it turns out that these states are partially product.
-As a by-product, we obtain a simple three-setting Bell inequality which is violated by any pure entangled state.
+Surprisingly, it turns out that these states are the GHZ states augmented with fully product states.
+Based on our numerical analysis conducted up to $N=8$, and an analytical formula derived for any $N$ parties, we conjecture that the three-qubit GHZ state augmented with a product of $(N-3)$ pure qubits is the most robust against white noise admixture among any $N$-qubit state.
+As a by-product, we derive a single Bell inequality and show that it is violated by all pure entangled states of a given number of parties.
+This gives an alternative proof of Gisin's theorem.